What Do Advocates Do?

 - Legal Guardian – to assume court-sanctioned responsibility for a person’s major personal or financial decisions.

 - Advocate Associate – to offer your skills, talents, expertise, and influence to a citizen advocate who is advocating for his or her protege.
-Advocate associates are needed in the areas of networking, polical savvy, law, journalism, financial planning, housing, employment, medical, and education.
+Advocate associates are needed in networking, political savvy, law, journalism, financial planning, housing, employment, medical, and education.